sonus21/error-tracker/docs/source/index.rst

 -  Add app to installed apps list
 -  Add Middleware for exception tracking.
 This should be added at the end so that it can process exception 1st in the middleware call stack.
 -  Other configs related to notification
+-  Add URLs to the list of URL patterns

 .. code::